nmustakim/ai-recipe/README.md

 ## 📖 Overview

-**AI Recipe** is a Flutter app that uses **Google Gemini's multimodal AI** to generate personalized recipes from photos of your ingredients.
+**AI Recipe** is a Flutter app that uses **Gemini's multimodal AI** to generate personalized recipes from photos of your ingredients.
 Simply photograph what's in your fridge, optionally filter by cuisine type, dietary restrictions, and staple ingredients, and let Gemini craft a tailored recipe complete with instructions, nutritional info, allergen warnings, and a travel-inspired story behind the dish.

 Generated recipes can be saved to **Firebase Firestore** for later reference, rated, and managed from a dedicated saved recipes screen.